Advertisement

 Scientists have found microplastics in the olfactory bulbs of over half of the human brains they examined, suggesting that they entered the body through being inhaled.

-While the fact that microplastics can make their way into our bodies is already known, but it is believed this is the first time they have been found in the brain.
+While the fact that microplastics can make their way into our bodies is already known, it is believed this is the first time they have been found in the brain.

 The brains of 15 adults were examined at the São Paulo City Death Verification Service and microplastics were found in eight of them.